markoravnice25/GA-Project-1-Football-Frogger/readme.md

 * The main game screen was also simple, using flex-box to have the timer, game scores and end button logically spaced.
 * On the field some images were used including:
 1) The football players with no-background images sourced from the internet.
-2) a generic football field and goal.
+2) A generic football field and goal.

 ## **JavaScript**
-**The JavaScript is sectioned out as follows:
+The JavaScript is sectioned out as follows:

 1) Global variables created: including an array of English players; time variables for setInterval() method; localStorage for high scores.

 2) Initaial Creation of grid functions:
-- functions for adding and removing all characters to and from their current grid position.
+- Functions for adding and removing all characters to and from their current grid position.
 - createGrid() function for creating the starting grid
 - levelChosen() function for setting the movement speed of Englishplayers according to level chosen.